prototypsthlm/Switchboard/README.md

 1. var sb = require('switchboard');

-2. configure keys as above in node_modules/switchboard/connectors /* is this where they are in npm? */
+2. configure keys as above in node_modules/switchboard/lib/connectors

 3. configure and set the switchboard routine:

-		sb.setRoutine(userConfig); //for userConfig see below or folder example_routines
+		sb.setRoutine(userConfig); //for userConfig see below or the folder /example_routines

 	a userConfig is structured as: